b-dongen/MusicBeeChromecast/README.md

       </dependentAssembly>
     </assemblyBinding>
 ```

+# Setup
+**PLEASE READ CAREFULLY**

+1. Go to Edit -> Edit Preferences -> Plugins -> Click the "Settings" button under Musicbee Chromecast
+2. Enter a web server port.
+Use the same port you used for the ``MBCCRules.exe`` NOTE: you must choose a port between 1025-65535 (I recommend 8080)
+4. Click save, and restart musicbee
+5. Right-click the toolbar (or on the "Arrange Panels") icon and click "Configure Toolbar"
+6. Add a new Toolbar button with an icon of your choosing, or simply type in "Chromecast" for example.
+Under the "Command" dropdown, choose "Chromecast".
+Then click update.

 # How to Use
 The plugin will find all available devices/speaker groups you've created.
 To use the plugin, click the Toolbar Icon/text you created in the previous steps, a window with all the available devices will pop up.
 Simply choose one you want to connect to and it should connect successfully.
 You can go to Tools -> MB Chromecast -> Check status, to see if everything is running.